5.3 Practice Period

 Introduction

-Before you start with FFT, you have an idea of how you want your lessons to proceed in the future: friendly and fair (Framework).
-You also have an idea of what you expect from students in terms of behaviour in the classroom per approach to teaching (Triangle).
+Before starting with FFT, you already have an idea of how you want your lessons to run in future: friendly and Fair (Framework).
+You also have an idea of what you expect from pupils’ behaviour for each form of classroom activity (Triangle).

 How do you reinforce positive behaviour with the FFTmethod?
 (Behaviour Management Strategies)